Flank/flank/README.md

 [fladle]: https://github.com/runningcode/fladle

+### Flank on Windows
+In order to build or run Flank using Windows please follow [guide](docs/windows_wsl_guide.md) of building/running it using Windows WSL.
+Native support is not currently supported.

 ### Authenticate with a Google account

 Run `flank auth login`.
 Flank will save the credential to `~/.flank`.
 Google account authentication allows each person